-My name's Michelle and I'm a second-year University of Toronto student.
+My name's Michelle and I'm a third-year University of Toronto student.
 I created this blog to answer any questions prospective/current students have about the school - whether it be academic, social, or whatever!
 I'll also be blogging about my own university experiences in hopes that it may help some of you out who are going through the same things!

 Overall, this is just to help some of you out with your transition into the University of Toronto (a.k.a best school ever).